(For a downloadable pdf of this document,).

 Q: If I’m currently enrolled or planning on taking prerequisite courses next semester, what should I put on my application?

-A: On the prerequisites section of the application, there is a drop down option for “in progress”.
+On the prerequisites section of the application, you may indicate that a course is “in progress”.
 Please use this option if you are currently enrolled and grades will be posted after the application deadline or if you are planning on taking the course during the spring semester.
 In the additional information section, please write the anticipated date of completion for that prerequisite.

 Q: I am currently taking prerequisites at a college or university that is different than where I received my undergraduate degree.
 How do I represent this on the “Educational History” section on the application?

 A: Please be sure to include all of the schools you attended on the Educational History section of the application.
-If you are completing prerequisites at a different institution than where you attended for your undergraduate work, please fill in “Prerequisite Courses” where it asks for your major, then select “no” when it asks if you received a degree or certificate, and type in “Prereqs” for degree earned/expected, and the date you last attended the institution in Graduation/Award date.
+If you are completing prerequisites at a different institution than where you attended for your undergraduate work, you can fill in “Prerequisite Courses” where it asks for your major, then select “no” when it asks if you received a degree or certificate.

 Q: Where do I send my transcripts?